DRovara/Qhoir/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+You can try out Qhoir on its <a href="https://drovara.github.io/Qhoir/">Github Pages site</a>.

 <a name="getting-started"></a>
 To get a local copy up and running follow these simple steps.